BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/army_of_lake_town.md

 **WARGEAR**

-- Unarmed
+- [Unarmed]

 **HEROIC ACTIONS**

-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

 - **Moneybags** `ACTIVE`

 The Master can spend a point of Might at the start of the Fight phase.
-Braga, Lake-town Guards and Lake-town Guard Captains within 6" receive +1 Fight value, and count as being in range of a banner until the end of the phase.
+Braga, Lake-town Guards and Lake-town Guard Captains within 6" receive +1 Fight value, and count as being in range of a [banner][Banner] until the end of the phase.

 - **Dragon-sickness** `PASSIVE`